 8. Buy a New Pair of Running Shoes: It's funny how motivating new shoes are to me, but they do the trick every time.
 I racked up more steps than I'd been averaging on my Fitbit the first few weeks after I brought my last pair home!
 If new shoes are motivating to you, too, then select this option once you hit your monthly goals.
 COST: A new pair of shoes will cost anywhere from $40 – $200, depending upon your personal taste.

 9. Pick up a Foam Roller: Sore from logging all those long hours at the gym?
 A foam roller might be just the relief you need for those aching muscles.
 COST: This is on the lower end of the price spectrum.
 You can usually find one beginning around $20.

 10. Purchase a Colorful Yoga Mat: Yoga mats aren't just for seasoned yogi's.
 I use mine for stretching and so I can do sit-ups on my hardwood floors without hurting myself.
 (Wood floors are pretty, but they're not so forgiving on my back!)
 COST: Approximately $20 – $40.

 11. Take a Day Off of Work: I saved the best for last!
-All work and no play is never a good thing, so reward yourself with a full day off of work once you meet a big goal — then take the opportunity to sleep late or do any of the things listed above.
+All work and no play is never a good thing.
+Reward yourself with a full day off of work once you meet a big goal.
+Then take the opportunity to sleep late or do any of the things listed above.
 This one is my top choice, by far!